 The aforementioned point has already stressed the need to only travel with a very credible and trustable travel operator.
-Everything from the aircraft’s size and condition to the pilot’s efficiency, from the agency’s experience to external factors like weather come into play when choosing a travel agency.
+Everything from the aircraft’s size and condition to the pilot’s efficiency, from the agency’s experience to external factors like weather comes into play when choosing a travel agency.
 So, make sure that you do proper research and compare everything about the packages that travel agencies offer.
 Flying on a chopper to the mountains is no joke.
 Thus, nothing can be taken lightly.

 It differs from mountain flights

 The Everest heli tour is very different from mountain flight and ultralight flight.
-First of all, the mountain flight will cost you only around $200, whereas, heli tour is very expensive.
-It is because it is a private affair and the aircraft will land at the base camp and other viewpoints for an incredible, first hand experience.
+First of all, the mountain flight will cost you only around $200, whereas, the heli tour is very expensive.
+It is because it is a private affair and the aircraft will land at the base camp and other viewpoints for an incredible, first-hand experience.
 On the other hand, mountain flights are uninterrupted and only limited to aerial views.
 Moreover, you will be sharing the plane with almost 20 passengers.
-So, it’s safe to say that heli tour is a more private, enriching, and vivid experience by miles.
+So, it’s safe to say that a heli tour is a more private, enriching, and vivid experience by miles.

 Understanding the risks and being patient

-It is important to weigh down the potential risks and managing the expectations accordingly.
+It is important to weigh down the potential risks and manage the expectations accordingly.
 The weather in the mountains is very unpredictable.
 Thus, the flights might get frequently delayed, shortened, lengthened, and even cancelled at times.
 You need to understand that your safety is always the first priority for the respective operators.
 Similarly, you should also prepare yourself wisely by dressing in layers and understanding the risks of altitude sickness.